Immunosuppressive

 What are the available treatments?

-It is very crucial for a patient who undergoes transplant surgery to maintain the balance between the rejection and infection.
-There should be balanced intake of these medicines as excessive intake can result in infection and less intake can leads to acute rejection of the organ.
+It is very crucial for a patient who undergoes transplant surgery to maintain the balance between rejection and infection.
+There should be a balanced intake of these medicines as excessive intake can result in infection and less intake can lead to acute rejection of the organ.
 Our body continuously produces B cells and T cells that identify foreign tissues called antigens.
-Prescribed drugs are used to prevent the response of immune system and prevent rejection of the transplanted tissues or organs
+Prescribed drugs are used to prevent the response of the immune system and prevent rejection of the transplanted tissues or organs

 Immunosupression procedure involves double, Triple and Quadruple drug treatment.
-In double treatment, two drugs like cyclosporine or Tacrolimus is given along with Azathioprine.
-In triple drug treatment, three drug combinations are prescribed that involves Tacrolimus with corticosteroid and Azathioprine.
-In quadruple therapy, cytotoxic antibiotics are given in induction phase along with the drugs given in triple drug therapy.
+In double treatment, two drugs cyclosporine or Tacrolimus are given along with Azathioprine.
+In triple-drug treatment, three-drug combinations are prescribed that involve Tacrolimus with corticosteroid and Azathioprine.
+In quadruple therapy, cytotoxic antibiotics are given in the induction phase along with the drugs given in triple-drug therapy.

 What are the available agents and their action?

-Drugs given in the treatment solely depends upon the organ being transplanted and is made to minimize the health hazards of the same.
-The prime duty of the Doctor is to recommend best treatment option for you.
+Drugs given in the treatment solely depend upon the organ being transplanted and are made to minimize the health hazards of the same.
+The prime duty of the Doctor is to recommend the best treatment option for you.
 The drugs for the treatment are as follows:

-Glucocorticoids and vitamin D analogs are the most prescribed drugs in induction as well as in maintenance phase.
-Methylprednisolone weakens the immune system by activating the white blood cells activity.
-White blood cells are the cells that plays key role in generating immune response.
-They are widely employed in auto immune diseases such as rheumatoid arthritis and asthma.
+Glucocorticoids and vitamin D analogs are the most prescribed drugs in the induction as well as in the maintenance phase.
+Methylprednisolone weakens the immune system by activating the white blood cell activity.
+White blood cells are the cells that play a key role in generating immune response.
+They are widely employed in autoimmune diseases such as rheumatoid arthritis and asthma.

-Cyclophosphamide is the most potent drug and is used in autoimmune disease such as systemic erthyematosus.
+Cyclophosphamide is the most potent drug and is used in autoimmune diseases such as systemic erythematosus.

 Cytotoxic antibiotics like Dactinomycin and Bleomycin are used in kidney transplantation

-Cyclosporine is a calcineurin inhibitor that interferes in the cell mediated immune reactions.
-It is given in rejection of transplanted kidneys.
+Cyclosporine is a calcineurin inhibitor that interferes with cell-mediated immune reactions.
+It is given in the rejection of transplanted kidneys.
 Tacrolimus is slightly more influential than cyclosporine as it has higher potency and can be administered along with the corticosteroids

 What are the side effects?

 The side effects vary from person to person.
-The side effects encountered till date are as follows:
+The side effects encountered to date are as follows:

 • Anxiety